[Rev. 6/7/2026 11:05:13 AM]

 5. For the purposes of chapter 233B of NRS, a decision of the Division pursuant to this section is a final decision.

 NAC 656A.650 Application to remove limitation on registration or to restore or reinstate registration.
-(NRS 656A.090)
+(NRS 656A.090, 656A.500, 656A.510)

-2. Such an applicant has the burden of proving by clear and convincing evidence that the applicant has complied with all of the terms and conditions set forth in the final order of the Division and that the applicant is capable of practicing as an interpreter or realtime captioning provider with reasonable skill.
+2. Such an applicant has the burden of proving by clear and convincing evidence that the applicant has complied with all of the terms and conditions set forth in the final order of the Division and that the applicant is capable of practicing as a sign language interpreter or realtime captioning provider with reasonable skill.
 The Division will not remove a limitation or restore or reinstate a registration pursuant to this section until it is satisfied that the applicant has met this burden of proof.